zeek/zeek/scripts/base/protocols/dns/main.zeek.rst

 :zeek:id:`DNS::max_pending_msgs`: :zeek:type:`count` :zeek:attr:`&redef`      Give up trying to match pending DNS queries or replies for a given
-                                                                              query/transaction ID once this number of unmatched queries or replies is reached (this shouldn't happen unless either the DNS server/resolver is broken, Bro is not seeing all the DNS traffic, or an AXFR query response is ongoing).
+                                                                              query/transaction ID once this number of unmatched queries or replies is reached (this shouldn't happen unless either the DNS server/resolver is broken, Zeek is not seeing all the DNS traffic, or an AXFR query response is ongoing).
 :zeek:id:`DNS::max_pending_query_ids`: :zeek:type:`count` :zeek:attr:`&redef` Give up trying to match pending DNS queries or replies across all
                                                                               query/transaction IDs once there is at least one unmatched query or